 Property management plans

-Through the Living Flinders program, we have funded the development of individual Property Management Plans to support landowners to:
+Through the Living Flinders program, we have funded the development of individual Property Management Plans support landowners to:

-- recognise and understand landscape processes, condition and trend
+- recognise and understand landscape processes, condition and trends

 - capture water within the landscape

 - understand the ecological and edaphic processes that underpin productivity

 Facilitated by a specialist property planning facilitator, the process begins with a kitchen-table discussion about property goals, followed by a landscape mapping exercise that charts elements such as landscape formations and existing vegetation and soil condition.